Sutil Channel: Extent

 Sutil Channel is located between Cortes Island to the east, and Quadra Island and Read Island to the west.
 It connects Calm Channel to the north with the Strait of Georgia to the south.
 Hoskyn Channel branches off toward the northwest from the Sutil Channel between Read Island and Quadra Island.
-Van Densp Inlet branches off from the northern end of the channel to incise Cortes Island from the northwest.
+Von Donop Inlet branches off from the northern end of the channel to incise Cortes Island from the northwest.

 The southern boundary of Sutil Channel, where it joins the Strait of Georgia, is defined as a line between Francisco Point, at the southeast end of Quadra Island, to Sutil Point, the southern end of Cortes Island.
 Sometimes Cape Mudge instead of Francisco Point is mentioned as the southern end of Quadra Island.
 The boundary between Sutil Channel and Hoskyn Channel is a line between Rebecca Spit on Quadra Island and Read Point on Read Island.
 Wide in the south, Sutil Channel narrows in the north, and merges with Calm Channel at the northernmost point of Cortes Island in the vicinity of the Rendezvous Islands.
 Settlements on the shore of Sutil Channel include Whaletown on Cortes Island.
 Desolation Sound, which strictly defined does not directly connect to Sutil Channel, is sometimes used loosely as all the waters north of Cape Mudge and Sarah Point, including Sutil Channel and Discovery Passage.